 Obviously different people don’t always react in the same way and not all of the above mentioned symptoms will happen at the same time.
 In fact some may not occur at all.
 However, if someone who suffers with cat allergies should become feverish or feel extremely chilly, the advice of a doctor should be sought immediately.
 It may not be the cat allergy affecting the person and a quick and correct diagnosis by the doctor will determine exactly what the problem is.
 Veterinary clinics, pet shelters and animal hospitals around Charleston will advise that doctors recommended antihistamines and decongestants are usually used to treat cat allergies.
 Folks that are currently susceptible to asthma or suffer from allergies in general usually are using antihistamines for relief.
 On the other hand decongestants help to get rid of coughs and swollen nasal passages.
 Low country doctors may recommend the patient to have allergy shots as well and these will help to prevent an attack from occurring.
 A visit to your doctor is always recommended if you think you have a cat allergy.
 He will confirm your suspicions following a check up and be able to suggest the necessary treatment.

 Of course, the very best way to free yourself of cat allergies is to get rid of your cat.
-You could try our favorite Mt Pleasant boarding facility for a few weeks to remove the suspected problem from your house as a test case before this.
+You could try a Mt Pleasant boarding facility for a few weeks to remove the suspected problem from your house as a test case before this.
 Getting rid of your pet can be extremely hard to do but the shots from the doctor can only do so much and if your cat’s fur is causing a bad reaction, this may be the only option.
 As much as we all love our cats, the allergies we can experience because of them is something we could all live without.